tiprankstipranks

-Shares of Intel (INTC) were up 7% in late-afternoon trading on Aug.
-22 after President Donald Trump said the chipmaker has agreed to give the U.S. government an equity stake in its business.
+Shares of Intel (INTC) closed up 6% on Aug.
+22 after President Donald Trump said the chipmaker has agreed to give the U.S. government a 10% equity stake in its business.

 Elevate Your Investing Strategy:

-Speaking to reporters at the White House, President Trump said the government should get a 10% stake in Intel, which has a market capitalization of $110 billion.
+Speaking to reporters at the White House, President Trump said the government would receive a 10% stake in Intel, which has a market capitalization of $110 billion.
 “They’ve agreed to do it and I think it’s a great deal for them,” said the president.

 The comments were made ahead of a late afternoon meeting between Intel CEO Lip-Bu Tan and President Trump.
-A formal agreement for Intel to give the U.S. government an equity stake is expected to be made after the stock market closes on Aug.
-22 or in the coming days, according to multiple media reports.
+A formal agreement for Intel to give the U.S. government the 10% stake was made after the stock market closed on Aug.
+22.

 Latest Deal

-A stake in Intel would be the latest example of the U.S. government getting more involved in the private sector, particularly as it relates to industrial policy.
-Officials in the Trump administration have said that the U.S. government is seeking an equity stake in Intel in exchange for government funding provided to the company through the CHIPS Act that seeks to develop the domestic semiconductor industry.
+A stake in Intel is the latest example of the U.S. government getting more involved in the private sector, particularly as it relates to industrial policy.
+The Trump administration sought an equity stake in Intel in exchange for government funding provided to the company through the CHIPS Act that seeks to develop the American semiconductor industry.

 The Trump administration has also recently taken a stake in rare-earth company MP Materials (MP) and received a position in U.S. Steel in exchange for approving its sale to Japan’s Nippon Steel (NISTF).
 Earlier this week, Intel announced another major backer, Japanese conglomerate SoftBank (SFTBY), would make a $2 billion investment in its business, equal to about 2% of the company.